VDHSoft-com/API-Documentation-HTML-Template-V2/README.md

 # API/Webservices Documentation HTML Template

+The demo version V2 can be found here : [DEMO](https://www.vdhsoft.com/api-doc/). \

-## A simple, modern, fully customizable with tags HTML template for your APIs/Webservices documentation
+## A simple, modern, fully customizable with tags HTML template for your APIs/Webservices documentation.

 ### Current version : 2.0.0 (NEW from VDHSoft.com)